 By Gepe from Queen Creek, AZ

 My friend served something like this half frozen in dessert cups, minus the graham cracker crumbs or crust.
 It looked like a soft serve ice cream.
 It wasn't the consistency of soft serve, but it was good.
-The only thing that could have made it better other than being topped with some chopped fresh fruit or dessert toppings, would have been to had it a tad more frozen.
-I really liked it, my hubby didn't.
-(09/01/2006)

 I have made this for years: softened cream cheese, sugar free lemon jello mix (dry), cool whip, I mix these ingredients, then put it in graham cracker crumb crust.
 Then I add low sugar cherry pie filling on top, cool.
 It really is delicious, my family always wants this for holidays.
 We are diabetic so this makes almost sugar free.
 Laverne (09/01/2006)